Khrouhman/file-bot/README.md

 ls: Lists all files present in your user directory.
 Use the -a flag to list hidden files as well.

+convert <name>: Grabs attachment and converts to jpg (for now).
+Name is optional, the code will grab the name if you do not enter one manually.
+Does not store file, only loads into memory to convert.
+Must have ffmpeg installed on linux computer running bot.

 HIDING FILES:

 If the bot is being hosted in a Linux machine, add a "." to the beginning of the filename when using --savefile.
 I am not entirely sure how it works on Windows.